-The IAAO standard suggests that residential properties have a coefficient of dispersion less than 15 percent.
-Sixteen counties meet this standard.
-Twenty-two counties have coefficients of dispersion for residential properties greater than 15 percent.
-The IAAO suggested coefficient of dispersion for nonresidential property is 20 percent or less.
-Nineteen counties are within this standard while nineteen counties fail to reach this standard.
+The IAAO standard suggests that residential properties have a coefficient of dispersion between 5-15 percent.
+Twenty-four counties meet this standard.
+Twelve counties have coefficients of dispersion for residential properties greater than 15 percent.
+The IAAO suggested coefficient of dispersion for nonresidential property is between 5-20 percent.
+Twenty-four counties are within this range while twelve counties are above 20 percent.

 Another aspect of assessment uniformity is the treatment of properties of different values.
 The price-related differential is a statistic used to measure whether high-value properties and low-value properties are assessed at the same ratio to market value.
 The IAAO Standard on Ratio Studies suggests that the price-related differential should fall between 0.98 and 1.03.
-Thirty counties have price-related differentials within this range.
-Nine counties do not meet this standard.
+Thirty-three counties have price-related differentials within this range.
+Six counties do not meet this standard.